Understanding the Differences Between Meditation and Self-Hypnosis

 My Gift to You

-Join me on my YouTube channel and subscribe to Reveal Your Light for new videos every month.
-Here is a link to "I Am Free."
-10 min meditation.
+Join me on YouTube and subscribe to Reveal Your Light for new videos each month.
+Enjoy “I Am Free” — a 10-minute guided meditation created to help you settle into presence and ease.